GalKJ/d0g3bl2/README.md

 2. Reading Dune on my Kobo E-reader 📚
 3. Execute Programme 🧩
 4. Coding along to Wes Bos JS courses 🧑‍💻
+5. Configurating my Linux laptop (it has a new lease of life 🧟)

 <!--